Key takeaways:

 Plain pasta

-In the past, BRAT (Bananas, Rice, Applesauce, and Toast) was the recommended diet.
+In the past, the BRAT diet was recommended: bananas, ice, applesauce, and toast.
 But many experts find this diet to be too restrictive.
 So, you shouldn’t feel limited to these foods.
 And don’t try to force them down if they’re not agreeing with you.

 Most people make a full recovery from food poisoning without seeing a healthcare professional.
 But some people are at a higher risk for developing a more severe illness.
 These groups include: